 Question 4: What are the numbers and demographics of UH Physics Faculty and Physics Majors?
 How many are female?
 How many are minorities?

 There are about 130 undergraduate Physics Majors at UH.
 Approximately 20% of the physics majors at the University of Houston are female, and approximately 45% are minorities.
 The UH Physics department encourages both women and minorities, as well as members of other historically underrepresented groups, to consider majoring in physics.

 There are 34 Physics Faculty at UH.
 7 of the Faculty are women, and 2 are minority.

 The department welcomes inquiries from interested students.
-For more information about the department's undergraduate programs, please call the undergraduate faculty advisor at (713) 743-3588 or e-mail email@example.com.
+For more information about the department’s undergraduate programs, please contact Dr. Lisa Koerner, the undergraduate faculty advisor, at email@example.com.